|Elliott Sound Products||Baffle Step Compensation|

 Figure 3 - The Baffle Step Correction Circuit

 It is essential that the compensation circuit be driven from a low impedance source, and the load impedance should be reasonably high.
 There will be little error with loading above 20k, but basically the higher the impedance, the better.
-Opamp buffers at the input and output may be used if you cannot ensure that the source impedance is 100 ohms or less, and that the load impedance of the following stage is greater than 20k.
-My recommendation would be to use a buffer stage at the output with an input impedance of about 100k.
+Opamp buffers at the input and output may be used if you cannot ensure that the source impedance is 100 ohms or less, and that the load impedance of the following stage is ideally greater than 100k.
+My recommendation would be to use a buffer stage at the output with an input impedance of at least 100k.

 Note that John Murphy's article was the inspiration for this offering, and there are many other references quoted in his original article